 My approach is sensitive, non-judgemental and active.
 We need to work together to form a good therapeutic relationship.
 We have to explore, to find a therapy that works for you; partly through talking and often through other means.
 My background is in creative and expressive arts so I am happy to go beyond or around words to help us find what needs to be shared.
 (I have written various entries to show some of the ways I work, see faq posts )

-I use an Integrative method which aims to bring together or integrate parts of you that are in conflict. (e.g. You may be familiar with the idea of a devil and an angel on either shoulder urging you in contradictory directions.
-These characters are parts of you, in conflict.)
+In brief: I use an Integrative method which aims to bring together or integrate parts of you that are in conflict. (e.g. a devil and an angel on either shoulder, the inner child, the internalised parent…etc. these are parts of your psyche.)
 It also requires that you be active and involved in exploring your issues.
 Therapy is not a magic pill or cure that is done to you.
-It requires your full presence and involvement, it is a process of knowing oneself and of using support support to move safely towards change.
+It requires your full presence and involvement, it is a process of knowing oneself and of using support to move safely towards change.

 I am aware that to some people these statements can sound like jargon so please feel free to contact me with questions or to ask for clarification.
 I will try to answer promptly and clearly.